 When evaluating the audience data of MDIF-supported media, we focus on four key metrics.
 First and foremost, we calculate two separate total reach figures for our portfolio: total traditional reach, which is the sum of newspaper, television, radio and news agency reach; and total digital reach, which includes reach via client operated websites and dedicated online broadcast channels.
 The sum of a client's traditional reach and digital reach equals its total reach for a given year.
-Additionally, we calculate average and median change in client reach from their first year with MDIF to their second, third, fourth and fifth years.
-We also measure the annualized growth in client reach by calculating the compound annual growth rate (CAGR) for each client from their first year through their fifth year with MDIF.
-Lastly, to ensure that we are aligned with our mission, we determine the percentage of individuals reached that are living in "Partly free" or not "Not free" countries as determined by The World Press Freedom Index published by Reporters Without Borders5 and countries struggling with corruption according to Transparency International's Corruption Perceptions Index.6 c.
+Additionally, we calculate average and median change in client reach between past two years (2018 and 2019); from their first year with MDIF to their second, third, fourth and fifth years; and from the beginning to latest year of their relationship with MDIF.
+We also measure the annualized growth in client reach by calculating the compound annual growth rate (CAGR) for each client from their first year through their fifth and latest year with MDIF.
+Lastly, to ensure that we are aligned with our mission, we determine the percentage of individuals reached that are living in "Partly free" or not "Not free" countries as determined by The World Press Freedom Index published by Reporters Without Borders and countries struggling with corruption according to Transparency International's Corruption Perceptions Index.

+c.
 Viability